GCadel/DueIt/planning/user_stories.md

 - Able to assign themselves to a task

 ### Board Admin
+- Inherits privileges of Board User
 - Able to create, read, write, and edit all tasks in the board
 - Able to update an assigned task user
 - Able to remove user from a board
 - Able to provide a join code for the board

+### Board Superadmin (?)
+- Inherits privileges of Board User and Board Admin
+- Able to create and manage multiple boards and assign to Board Admins

 <!-- [👉🏾👉🏾👉🏾 Include at least at least 1, but no more than 3, user roles.] -->